jasonly/JS-what-do-I-do-now/02-logic-operators/main.md

 logPokemonData(pokemonData, 'bulbasaur');
 ```

-Once you get it working pass in some random stuff and observe what happens when you pass in a name that doesn't exist.
+- Once you get it working pass in some random stuff and observe what happens when you pass in a name that doesn't exist.
 Is there a way to fix it?
+What about passing in `BUBLASAUR`, `Bulbasar`, or any variations.